-- it was the main home of a beneficiary of the trust.
+- it is the main home of the principal settlor of the trust that is being sold.

 The principal settlor is the person who has made the biggest financial contribution to the trust, ie their settlements to the trust have been greatest by market value.

-When it comes to selling their main homes, one of them has to pay tax and the other does not.
+When it comes to selling their main homes, one of them has to pay tax under the bright-line property rule and the other does not.

-Jason is a residential property dealer and over the past 6 years, he has bought and sold 4 houses.
+Jason is a residential property dealer and over the past 6 years, he has bought and sold a number of houses.
 He's always lived in the properties with his partner.
-Because Jason has a regular pattern of buying and selling residential property, any profit he made from selling his homes will be taxable.
+Because Jason has a regular pattern of buying and selling residential property, any profit he makes from selling his homes is now taxable.

 Kevin sold his last main home more than 5 years ago and the one before that 10 years ago.
-Because this is Kevin’s main home and he does not have a regular pattern of buying and selling residential property, he will not have to pay tax when he sells his main home.
+Because this has been Kevin’s main home for the whole time during the bright-line period and he does not have a regular pattern of buying and selling residential property, he will not have to pay tax under the bright-line property rule when he sells his main home.

 Does the main home exclusion apply when you rent part of the property you live in?

-Anika owns a 3 storey house.
-She lives on the 1st floor and rents out the other 2 floors.
+Anika owns a 3-storey house, built in the 1990s, that she bought in January 2020.
+She lives on the first floor and rents out the other 2 floors.

-If Anika sold the property within the bright-line period, she cannot use the main home exclusion because more than 50% of the property is rented out.
+If Anika sells the property within 5 years, she cannot use the main home exclusion because more than 50% of the property is rented out.